Guy Ngosso

-Guy Adolphe Ngosso Massouma (born 11 January 1985), known as Guy Ngosso, is a retired former Cameroonian professional footballer who most recently played for US Quevilly-Rouen in Championnat National as a midfielder.
-He is currently assistant coach with Amiens SC II.
+Guy Adolphe Ngosso Massouma (born 11 January 1985), known as Guy Ngosso, is a Cameroonian former professional footballer who last played as a midfielder for Championnat National club US Quevilly-Rouen.
+He is currently an assistant coach with Amiens SC II.

 Playing career

 Born in Douala, Ngosso began his career with Cotonsport Garoua.

 He played on the professional level in Ligue 2 for CS Sedan Ardennes.

 In 2014, he played for Luzenac AP in the French third-tier when the club was not allowed to compete in Ligue 2.
 In September 2014, Luzenac freed him from his contract and he was signed by Ligue 2 team Angers SCO.

 In June 2016, Ngosso signed a two-year deal with Amiens SC.
 After two seasons, including a promotion to Ligue 1, he was released and signed with US Quevilly-Rouen in August 2018.

 Release by Quevilly after a year, Ngosso did not find a club during the 2019–20 season, and retired.